-Montana's ARPA program addresses economic equity in several ways.
-Non-SFR Funds funded programs, planned and/or funded, include but were not limited to enhanced SNAP benefits, Commodity Supplemental Food benefits, enhanced childcare, Women, Infants and Children (WIC) voucher increase, Low Income Home Energy Assistance increase, Low Income Water Assistance increase, Pandemic Emergency Assistance, Emergency Food and Shelter assistance, Emergency Rental Assistance, Homeless Assistance, and Homeowner Assistance.
+Montana's ARPA program has addressed economic equity in several ways.
+Non-SFR Funds funded programs, included but were not limited to enhanced SNAP benefits, Commodity Supplemental Food benefits, enhanced childcare, Women, Infants and Children (WIC) voucher increase, Low Income Home Energy Assistance increase, Low Income Water Assistance increase, Pandemic Emergency Assistance, Emergency Food and Shelter assistance, Emergency Rental Assistance, Homeless Assistance, and Homeowner Assistance.

-The large variety of uses of SFR Funds will address economic equity across the breadth of Montana's broad and diverse geographic, economic and demographic landscape.
-More affordable housing will provide more living opportunities for low-income individuals and families.

-Rapid retraining will help those currently unemployed or underemployed quickly meet the qualifications for available jobs.
-Other workforce training programs will help workers, including workers from disadvantaged groups, develop their skills for good paying jobs.
-Value-added agriculture and business innovation programs will help create additional good-paying jobs in the Montana.
+The large variety of uses of SFR Funds have addressed economic equity across the breadth of Montana's broad and diverse geographic, economic, and demographic landscape.
+More affordable housing has provided more living opportunities for low-income individuals and families.
+Rapid retraining has helped those currently unemployed or underemployed quickly meet the qualifications for available jobs.
+Other workforce training programs have helped workers, including workers from disadvantaged groups, develop their skills for good paying jobs.
+Value-added agriculture and business innovation programs have helped create additional good-paying jobs in the Montana.
 In fact, the Business Recovery Assistance Program specifically required the creation of additional jobs as an eligibility criterion.

-Allocating \$150M in water and sewer infrastructure grants to all towns, cities, and counties, in part based on road miles and not just population, will ensure that rural communities, including Native American reservations, which tend to have a higher percentage of low-income individuals than urban communities, will be better able to address clean water and drinking water challenges.
-Even though Tribal Governments received their own ARPA allocations, HB 632 allows Tribal Governments to apply for competitive water and sewer infrastructure grants, along with local governments.
-Providing funds to upgrade broadband service in frontier, unserved, and underserved communities will provide greater connectivity to rural communities, including Native American reservations, improving health, education, work, and economic opportunities.
+Allocating nearly \$150M in water and sewer infrastructure grants to all towns, cities, and counties, in part based on road miles and not just population, ensured that rural communities, including Native American reservations, which tend to have a higher percentage of low-income individuals than urban communities, are better able to address clean water and drinking water challenges.
+Even though Tribal Governments received their own ARPA allocations, HB 632 allowed Tribal Governments to apply for competitive water and sewer infrastructure grants, along with local governments.
+Providing funds to upgrade broadband service in frontier, unserved, and underserved communities has provided greater connectivity to rural communities, including Native American reservations, improving health, education, work, and economic opportunities.

 Montana's largest minority group is Native Americans who make up about 7% of the state's population, many of which reside on the state's seven reservations and are governed by Tribal Governments.
-These reservations are located in rural areas they tend to have more low-income and unemployed people impacted by COVID.
-Thus, the planned and current use of ARPA funds discussed heretofore that prioritize economic equity will also help provide opportunities to Native Americans.
+These reservations, located in rural areas, tend to have more low-income and unemployed people impacted by COVID.
+Thus, the planned and current use of ARPA funds discussed heretofore that prioritize economic equity have helped provide opportunities to Native Americans.

 Seniors were disproportionally impacted by COVID.
-In Montana, congregate care facilities serving seniors have taken substantial steps to keep residents safe, which increased their costs and, in order to ensure adequate social distancing, limited their number of occupants and associated revenue.
+In Montana, congregate care facilities serving seniors have taken substantial steps to keep residents safe, which increased their costs and, to ensure adequate social distancing, limited their number of occupants and associated revenue.
 House Bill 632 provided \$15M to nursing homes and hospitals with swing beds to allow those facilities to continue to provide safe care of the state's seniors.